-Unfortunately, I have held to this ridiculous standard of being the perfect example for my children and I am thinking you probably have as well.
+Unfortunately, I have held to this ridiculous standard of being the perfect example for my children.
+I am thinking in some way you probably have as well.
 You know that gnawing feeling at the pit of your stomach after you “lose it” when you’ve tried to stay calm and gently guide your child for the 50th time (slight exaggeration) to clean their room.
-They nod their head as if they are going to do it but then you go by their room and it looks exactly the same as it did before with the same dirty sock hanging from their pillow.
+They nod their head as if they’re going to do it but then you go by their room and it looks exactly the same as it did before with the same dirty sock hanging from their pillow.
 So you carry the weight of not having responded well throughout your day.
-The struggle is real.

 Maybe for you, it’s the exhaustion of carrying the weight on your shoulders that you have to get this parenting thing right or your kids will not be successful.

-The struggle as ridiculous as it sounds is REAL.
+As ridiculous as it sounds the struggle is REAL.